K-Scar

 Yeoncheon

-Just below a military ridge 800 metres from North Korea, thousands of Seoulites stroll every Autumn in a flower park planted along the barbed wire fence.
+Just below a military ridge 800 metres from North Korea, thousands of Seoulites stroll every autumn in a flower park planted along the barbed wire fence.

 Cranes on a frozen lake in Cheorwon